VictorNine/bitwarden-go/README.md

 A server compatible with the Bitwarden apps and plugins.
 The server has a small footprint and could be run locally on your computer, a Raspberry Pi or a small VPS.
 The data is stored in a local SQLite database.

+** If you're using an old database you need to add kdf and kdfIterations to your accounts table **

 For more information on the protocol you can read the [documentation](https://github.com/jcs/bitwarden-ruby/blob/master/API.md) provided by [jcs](https://github.com/jcs)

 ### Usage